ben-oz/python-projects/roman-numerals-convertor/README.md

 # Coding Challenge: Convert to Roman Numerals

-Purpose of the this coding challenge is to write a program that converts the given number to the Roman numerals.
+Purpose of this coding challenge is to write a program that converts the given number to the Roman numerals.

 ![Roman Numerals](./roman_numerals.png)